 If your accident was someone else’s fault, you should have to suffer any more than necessary.
 Texas law gives you the right to seek full and fair compensation not just for your medical bills, but also for loss of earning capacity, loss of services, and other tangible and intangible causes.

 For more information please contact the Anderson Law Firm for a free, no obligation consultation on your personal situation.
-To speak with a board certified Fort Worth personal injury attorney immediately, please call toll free at 800-354-6275 or locally at 817-294-1900.
+To speak with a board certified Fort Worth personal injury attorney immediately, please call us at 817-294-1900.